pearuarmasj/LethalMenu/.github/instructions/copilot-instruction.instructions.md

 - Keep your language and manner of speaking as well as any comments you put in the code professional and neutral.
 No slang or colloquialisms, or spamming of exclamation marks.

 - I USE VISUAL STUDIO 2026 ENTERPRISE, COMPILING IT WITH THE COMMAND OF Visual Studio 18 2026, NOT Visual Studio 17 2022.

+- Always use the ask_user tool before completing any task to confirm with the user that the request was fulfilled correctly.

+- DO NOT WHINE AND COMPLAIN ABOUT "cOmPlExItY", DO WHAT YOU ARE FUCKING TOLD, AND DO IT PROPERLY.